A Guide to Psychology and its Practice

 That is, unconscious anger, no matter how much you try to deny it, will continue to stain all your interpersonal relationships.
 With this anger festering inside of you, it becomes almost impossible to give true love to anyone.
 Right now, when difficult things happen to you, you fall kersplash! right into the swamp of childhood anger.

 The whole point of psychotherapy is to learn that there are very specific environmental triggers for your feelings.
 Recognize the triggers, first, and then recognize the emotional “bridge” that goes back to childhood wounds.
 Learn to look for the actual events (notice the plural) that have been bothering you recently.
 Take each one separately.
 What are all the feelings about that event?
 Frustration?
 Helplessness?
 Abandonment?
 Betrayal?
 Fear?
-(Keep in mind that anger is the final, hostile reaction to all the other feelings.)
+(Keep in mind that anger is the final, hostile reaction to all the hurt feelings.)

 When you have these emotions all separated out, then you have an idea of what is really happening to you, apart from the anger.
 Then you can deal with each event separately, according to the emotions specific to that event.
 And it’s your choice.
 Do something constructive and creative about each problem individually, or, well, get angry about everything and stew in it.